What should you consider when choosing your meter?

 - Simple - the motions of checking blood sugar haven't changed much in decades.
 But, the software in some glucose meters has become complex.
 Consider whether your meter has extra complications that you want or need.

 - Meter size - do you keep a meter on you at all times?
 Is it in a backpack, purse or pocket?
-Compact is great if you need to store your meter in your pants-pocket.
+Compact is great if you need to carry your meter in your pants pocket.
 But, if you like to carry it with your other diabetes equipment, it may not need to be the smallest meter in the world.
 Also, consider...